artsy/relay-workshop/src/exercises/0-Relay-Compiler/README.md

 #### Relay added the new field to the query that will be used at runtime.

-Toward the bottom of [`Artist0_artist.graphql.ts`](__generated__/Artist0_artist.graphql.ts) (TODO: line numbers) you'll see a variable named `node` defined.
+Toward the bottom of [`Artist0_artist.graphql.ts`](__generated__/Artist0_artist.graphql.ts#L20-L43) you'll see a variable named `node` defined.
 This defines the shape of the query that Relay will be making for this component at runtime, and it now contains the field we added:

 ```typescript
 const node: ReaderFragment = {